Bluefinger/bevy_rand/README.md

 #### Usage within Web WASM environments

-From `v0.9`, `bevy_rand` will no longer assume that `bevy` will be run in a web environment when compiled for WASM.
-To enable that, just paste the following into your `Cargo.toml` for your binary crate:
+From `v0.9` onwards, `bevy_rand` no longer assumes that `bevy` will be run in a web environment when compiled for WASM.
+To enable that in `v0.10`, just paste the following into your `Cargo.toml` for your binary crate:

 ```toml
 [target.'cfg(all(target_family = "wasm", any(target_os = "unknown", target_os = "none")))'.dependencies]